 Overnight Parking Program

-An overnight parking permit is required in the City of Providence from 2 AM to 5 AM.
+An overnight parking permit is required to park on-street in Providence from 2:00AM to 5:00AM.

 The Overnight Parking Program helps to manage the number of vehicles that park overnight in Providence neighborhoods.
 The parking program ensures residents have space to park on the street when needed.